mattermost/docs/source/playbooks/running-playbooks.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

 You can start a playbook run using the **Toggle Playbook List** icon in a channel header.
 Then, select the **Run** icon next to a playbook name.
-A new channel will be created for your run, which you can access in the channel sidebar.
+You will be assigned as the run owner, and taken to a new channel created for your run.

 Lastly, if you've configured a broadcast channel and enabled it, when the playbook run is created it's announced in the associated channel by the Playbook Bot.